 Enttec DMX USB Pro: The next interface in the ENTTEC line offers microprocessor control and RDM compatibility and is a great unit!
 For folks who need 1 universe of DMX output, this is a great buy!

 RDM stands for Remote Device Management and allows modern DMX lights to “talk back” to the console with status.

 With RDM, we can re-address and change modes of fixtures from the ground, and get updates on sensors, fan speeds, lamp hours and anything else that the fixture has enabled!

 ENTTEC DMX USB Pro Mk2: This is ENTTEC’s top unit, and gives you 2 universes of DMX output.
-It’s also heavier duty, and has a DMX input jack which can run with 1 output universe.
-With this unit, you get 2 universes total.
+It’s also heavier duty and has a DMX input jack which can run with 1 output universe.
+With this unit, you get 2 universes total, as long as your software allows it.
 So, if you use the DMX-in, you only get 1 universe out in addition!

 No matter what unit you buy, always make sure to download the latest drivers from the manufacturer before you begin testing software.

 What Software Can I Use To Control My Lights?

 Now that we’ve covered the hardware, it’s time to figure out what software to use!